 - Mustard Oil

-- Before you start with this Bengali macher jhol recipe, prep the pieces of fish by rubbing them with ample salt and turmeric.
-Allow soaking for 10-15 minutes before releasing them to hot oil for frying
+- Prep the pieces of fish by rubbing them with ample salt and turmeric.
+Allow soaking for 10-15 minutes

-- Soak the cauliflower florets in salty water to clean it properly inside the florets
+- Soak the cauliflower florets in salty water to clean them properly inside the florets

 - Soak the powdered spices and grated ginger before cooking for better flavour